valtimo-platform/valtimo-documentation/using-valtimo/access-control/backend-access-control.md

 # Backend-end access control
-This section describes how Policy Based Access Control (PBAC) can be configured in the backend.
+This section describes how permissions can be configured in the backend.

 ## Autodeployment
 PBAC can be configured in the backend using auto-deployment.
+This is useful when you want to keep permissions identical over multiple environments.
 The deployment will scan for files on the classpath matching either `**/*.role.json` or `**/*.permission.json` for respectively role- and permission configurations.

 Every deployment file for PBAC represents a changeset, much like Liquibase.
-These files contain a `changesetId` that should be unique over all deployment files that use changesets (currently only PBAC).
+These files contain a `changesetId` that should be unique over all deployment files that use changesets (currently only the Authorization module).

 The contents of a changeset cannot change as long as the `changesetId` does not.
 A change to an existing changeset can only be made when the `changesetId` also changes.
 Changes made to the deployment files of PBAC will result in a full recreation of existing role- or permission configuration.